AnishGitFlow/byte2build-python/python_coding_days_21_40.md

 ---

-## Day 15: Check If Two Strings Are Anagrams
+## ✅Day 15: Check If Two Strings Are Anagrams

 **Problem Statement:**
 Check if two strings are anagrams of each other.